Addressing Indigenous Needs - Healthy Indigenous Housing - Continuation

 - encourage reform of Indigenous community housing through improved governance and asset and tenancy management practices;

-- based on the principles of 'shared responsibility' and building capacity in local communities, continue a programme of involving Indigenous households and communities in assessing and repairing up to 500 of their own houses per year in around 15 communities; and
+- based on the principles of 'shared responsibility' and building capacity in local communities, continue a program of involving Indigenous households and communities in assessing and repairing up to 500 of their own houses per year in around 15 communities; and

 - continue to deliver Army Aboriginal Community Assistance Programme (AACAP) projects in at least one community per year as a positive demonstration of practical reconciliation.